mufflyt/tyler/README.md

 10 Florida              District XII  District XII  FL
 ```

+### Data: 'tyler::taxonomy'
-'tyler::taxonomy' - This is a dataframe of NUCC taxonomy codes used in the NPPES data files.
+This is a dataframe of NUCC taxonomy codes used in the NPPES data files.
 Of note the OBGYN taxonomy codes are: Version 23.1 from 7/1/2023.  https://nucc.org/index.php/code-sets-mainmenu-41/provider-taxonomy-mainmenu-40/csv-mainmenu-57.
 For example:
 ```r
 obgyn_taxonomy <- tyler::taxonomy %>% filter(str_detect(`Classification`, fixed("GYN", ignore_case = TRUE))) %>% select (Code, Specialization)